3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 The Orthanc Tower Miniature by TheKirklands

-6. Fashion Accessories
+6. 3D Printed Fashion Accessories

 3D-printed fashion items like eyeglasses, watches, and belts let you create unique designs that traditional methods can't easily make.